microsoft/knowledge-extraction-recipes-forms/README.md

 * PDF dimensions must be at most 17 x 17 inches, corresponding to Legal or A3 paper sizes and smaller.
 * For PDF and TIFF, only the first 200 pages are processed (with a free tier subscription, only the first two pages are processed).

-For tips and known issues with managing Form Recognizer models via MLOps and deployment pipelines, view [MLOps Tips and Tricks for Form Recognizer](FormRecognizer/MLOpsTips.md).

 ### Azure Machine Learning service